paulstatezny/node-api-template/README.md

 started using the command `forever start -o /vagrant/out.log -e /vagrant/error.log server.js`.
 This creates `out.log` in `/vagrant` that can be used to read the output of any `console.log()` calls.
 It also creates `error.log` for any errors.

-Restart the server from inside the vagrant box with `suod forever restartall`.
+Manually restart the server from inside the vagrant box with `suod forever restartall` or the server will automatically restart when you edit files.